Particeep/pricer-integration/README.md

 ```
 You have to convert your price into `Int`, but you have two restrictions :
 - first, you don't have to use `toInt` directly because we work with type `BigDecimal`.
-- second, take always two numbers after comma.
+- second, take always two numbers after comma because all monetary amounts are in cents.
 You can use this already defined in `PricerBaseCalculator`:
 ```scala
  def amountFromDoubleToCentime(amount: Double): Int =
   (BigDecimal(amount) * BigDecimal(100)).setScale(2, BigDecimal.RoundingMode.HALF_UP).toInt